-NOTICE: There have been several small earthquakes recorded in the last two weeks around Pioche.
-While these tremors are generally too small for us to feel, it is a good time to review safety information concerning earthquake emergencies.
+There have been several small earthquakes recorded around Pioche.
+While these tremors are generally too small for us to feel, it is a good idea to review safety information concerning earthquake emergencies.

 CodeRed: Lincoln County has instituted a new rapid emergency notification service called CodeRED®.
 This system uses a database of individual and business telephone numbers and addresses to contact residents in case of emergency.
 If you want to add your address and contact information for emergency notifications, please register with the code red database.
 The database is secure and confidential.
 Your personal information will only be used for emergency notifications.